South Carolina

 Breach notification only.
 The state's primary protection for personal data remains the breach notification statute, which activates only after a security incident has already occurred.

 Reliance on federal law.
-For most industries and data types, South Carolina residents depend on federal statutes like HIPAA, GLBA, FERPA, and COPPA for privacy protections.
+For most industries and data types, South Carolina residents depend on federal statutes like HIPAA, GLBA, FERPA, COPPA, and FCRA for privacy protections.

 The pending Technology Transparency Act (Bill 3401) would bring South Carolina closer to the comprehensive privacy frameworks adopted by other states, but it has not been enacted as of this writing.